 How will this project solve this problem?

-Detection rats offer an efficient, accurate and cost-effective alternative technology to combat two global humanitarian detection challenges.
-APOPO utilizes a readily available resource, and involves and employs local communities in the solution - thereby helping to initiate economic development and create positive social change.
+Detection rats offer an efficient and accurate alternative to combat 2 global humanitarian detection challenges.
+APOPO uses a readily available resource, and involves and employs local communities in the solution - thereby helping to initiate development and create positive social change.
+Our TB detection rats are at least as accurate as conventional routine microscopy, but up to 20 times faster.
+The Mine-Detection rats can search 200m2 in 1 hour, with a metal detector this would take 2-4 days.

 Potential Long Term Impact